Role on Governing Body: Co-opted Governor since October 2019.

 Education and employment: I went to school in Reading and to Leeds University.
 Throughout my working life I worked for local authorities in a variety of departments and roles.
 My most recent experience has been in education, children and family teams in local authorities in the south east of England.
 I retired from paid work in April 2019.

 Particular interest in Governing Body: I have been Chair of the Governing Body since March 2020.
-I am also on the Finance and Staffing Committee.
+I am on all our committees.

 Relevant Experience: Education context; previous parent governor at my children's schools and roles on various management committees; working as part of teams; budget and staffing management.